nzgamer41/ZeroLauncher/README.md

 Compile in VS 2019, then create a deps folder, and extract minime (which you need to find on your own) to a folder called minime inside the deps folder.
 Otherwise you will have issues

 ## Contributing
-vibe checks are welcome.
+Pull Requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to test updates before Pull Requesting.